Student Travel Awards

 - AISB generally sponsors only one student travel grant to any given Computer Science/Artificial Intelligence/Cognitive Science conference.

 - On request, we send out a student travel award letter that can be used as collateral for an institutional `loan' (e.g., university buying you the ticket).

-- The recipient must write a conference report suitable for publication in AISBQ within 3 months of the event, and send it to the Treasurer.
-(The report should ideally be written using LaTeX.).
-This conference report should be sent by email rather than hardcopy.
+- The recipient must write a short article about their work suitable for publication in AISBQ within 3 months of the event, and send it to the Treasurer.
+(The article should ideally be written using LaTeX.).
+This article should be sent by email rather than hardcopy.
 In certain cases, the conference report can be substituted with a report on the student's research.

 - Once the conference report has been accepted by the AISBQ editor, the AISB treasurer transfers the award to a UK bank account or sends a cheque for the value of the student travel award.